krsacme/blog-content-hugo/content/post/tripleo-heat-templates-basics.md

 highlight = true
 math = false
 summary = """
-Basic explanation of the Tripleo Heat Templates and its structure.
+Basic explanation of the TripleO Heat Templates and its structure.
 """
 [header]
   image = ""